 Accessible Abstract: Flashcard help students study by figuring out which flashcards to show students and when.
 However, current systems do not pay attention to what information (the actual text of the flashcards) to make these predictions.
 This paper introduces KARL, a new flashcard scheduler that uses language models to encode the text of flashcards.
 We host KARL in our own flashcard app for 500+ learners and show that students using KARL learn more efficiently than when they use other traditional systems that only know, for example, that a student has studied Flashcard \#24601 on Monday and got it wrong.

-• Maharshi Gor, Hal Daumé III Tianyi Zhou, and Jordan Boyd-Graber.
+• Maharshi Gor, Hal Daumé III, Tianyi Zhou, and Jordan Boyd-Graber.
 Do great minds think alike?
 Investigating Human-AI Complementarity in Question Answering with CAIMIRA.
 Empirical Methods in Natural Language Processing, 2024.
 [Talk] [Code] [Data] [Bibtex]

 Accessible Abstract: CAIMIRA discovers the skills that humans and AIs use to answer questions.
 By scraping websites where trivia nerds answer really difficult questions and posing those questions to AI models like GPT-4 and LLaMA-3-70B, while humans excel in knowledge-based abductive reasoning, AI outperforms on fact-based historical recall.
 This research suggests future challenges should focus on more complex reasoning and nuanced language tasks to better align AI development with human cognitive strengths.